Italian Argentines: Cuisine

 Pasta frola is a typical Argentine recipe heavily influenced by Southern Italian cuisine, known as pasta frolla in Italy.
 Pasta frola consists of a buttery pastry base with a filling made of quince jam, sweet-potato jam or milk caramel (dulce de leche) and topped with thin strips of the same pastry, forming a squared pattern.
 It is an Argentine tradition to eat pastafrola with mate in the afternoon.
 The dish is also very popular in Paraguay and Uruguay.
 The traditional Italian recipe was not prepared with latticework, unlike in Argentina, but with a lid pierced with molds in the form of hearts or flowers.

 Among the desserts is the pandulce, originating from the Genoese pandolce, which is popular for Christmas and New Year's holidays.
 The cantuccini, desserts of Tuscan gastronomy, are also made and eaten in Argentina.
 Other Italian desserts are also consumed in Argentina such as tiramisu, of Venetian origin, zabaione, crostata (known in Argentina as ricotta cake) and panna cotta.

 Ice cream (Helado, gelato) is a particularly popular Argentine dessert.
 Its creamy texture is caused by the large proportion of cream, and many flavors are available.
 Ice cream was again a legacy of the Italian diaspora.
 Among the liqueurs are chitronchelo (limoncello) and grapa (grappa).
 Italian alcoholic beverages such as gancia and fernet are widely consumed in Argentina.

-The noquis del 29 ("gnocchi of 29") defines the widespread custom in some South American countries of eating a plate of gnocchi on the 29th of each month.
+The ñoquis del 29 ("gnocchi of 29") defines the widespread custom in some South American countries of eating a plate of gnocchi on the 29th of each month.
 The custom is widespread especially in the states of the Southern Cone such as Brazil, Argentina, Paraguay, Uruguay; these countries being recipients of a considerable Italian immigration between the end of the 19th century and the beginning of the 20th century.
 There is a ritual that accompanies lunch with gnocchi, namely putting money under the plate which symbolizes the desire for new gifts.
 It is also customary to leave a banknote or coin under the plate to attract luck and prosperity to the dinner.

 The tradition of serving gnocchi on the 29th of each month stems from a legend based on the story of Saint Pantaleon, a young doctor from Nicomedia who, after converting to Christianity, made a pilgrimage through northern Italy.
 There Pantaleon practiced miraculous cures for which he was canonized.
 According to legend, on one occasion when he asked Venetian peasants for bread, they invited him to share their poor table.
 In gratitude, Pantaleon announced a year of excellent fishing and excellent harvests.
 That episode occurred on 29 July, and for this reason that day is remembered with a simple meal represented by gnocchi.